sisinflab-swot/cowl/docs/api/io/crud.rst

 ----------------

-Other than deserializing ontologies into :class:`CowlOntology` objects, Cowl supports a more lightweight abstraction to access ontology contents by means of :class:`CowlStream` instances.
+Other than deserializing ontologies into :class:`CowlOntology` objects, Cowl supports a more lightweight abstraction to access ontology contents by means of :class:`CowlIStream` instances.
-You can stream through ontologies by calling the related :class:`CowlManager` APIs (such as :func:`CowlManager::cowl_manager_stream_path()`) and providing suitably populated :class:`CowlStreamConfig` objects.
+You can stream through ontologies by calling the related :class:`CowlManager` APIs (such as :func:`CowlManager::cowl_manager_stream_path()`) and providing suitably populated :class:`CowlIStreamConfig` objects.

-.. doxygenstruct:: CowlStream
+.. doxygenstruct:: CowlIStream
-.. doxygenstruct:: CowlStreamConfig
+.. doxygenstruct:: CowlIStreamConfig

 Editing
 =======